slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
 -- Naval Ravikant*

-> *"God is subtle but he is not malicious."
+> *"God is subtle but he is not malicious." (...)
--- Albert Einstein*

-> *"Coincidence is God’s way of remaining anonymous."
+"Coincidence is God’s way of remaining anonymous."
 -- Albert Einstein*

 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."